Whatnot Listing & Show Prep: How to Maximize Your Live Sales

 Why Quality Listings Matter

-Quality listings with complete details appear in Whatnot's search results even when you're not live.
+Quality listings appear in Whatnot's search results even when you're not live.
 They contribute to your shop's discoverability, can qualify you for Premier Shop status, and give pre-show browsers a reason to bookmark your stream.
-A buyer who sees 30 well-photographed items scheduled for tonight's show is far more likely to tune in than one who sees a title and a thumbnail.
+A buyer who sees 30 well-photographed items scheduled for tonight is far more likely to tune in than one who sees a title and a thumbnail.

-Temporary listings work in a pinch — if you picked up a surprise find an hour before the show or need to add something mid-stream.
-But building your entire show on temporary listings means nothing is searchable before or after, and your post-show analytics suffer.
+Temporary listings work in a pinch — a surprise find an hour before the show, something added mid-stream.
+But building your whole show on them means nothing is searchable, and your post-show analytics suffer.

-Whatnot's search works on keywords.
-Treat your listing titles the same way you'd optimize for any marketplace: brand, product type, key details, condition.
+Whatnot's search runs on keywords.
+Treat your titles the same way you'd optimize for any marketplace: brand, product type, key details, condition.

 Photos and Presentation

-Include at least 3-4 clear photos per item.
-Front, back, detail shot, condition documentation.
-For graded cards or authenticated items, photograph the case/certificate.
-For clothing, show the tag and any notable features.
+Include at least 3-4 clear photos per item: front, back, detail shot, condition documentation.
+Pre-show photos serve buyers who browse before you go live, and they protect you if there's ever a dispute.
+For graded cards or authenticated items, photograph the case or certificate.
+For clothing, show the tag and any notable wear.

 Structuring Your Show for Maximum Revenue